epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 -Create a file in html format from internet source or database.
 Receive the path where file will be saved

+`$ rss-reader.py --colorize`

+-Print the result of the utility in colorized mode

 ### JSON structure: